dennisXZX/web-developer-notes/Git.md

 #### git tag

-`git tag v1.0.0` to add a reference to the current commits.
+`git tag -a v1.0.0 -m 'version 1.0 of my site'` to add a reference to the current commits with an annotation.

+`git tag` to list all your tags.

-`git tag -a v1.0.0` to add annotation to a tag.
+`git show v1.0.0` to see details of an annotated tag.

 `git tag -n5` to list all tags along with the first 5 lines of annotations for each tag.

+`git show-ref --tags` to list all tags and what commit they are pointing to.

+`git tag --points-at fc19c45946230064b759616c0d99e3a1ff5b1a41` to list all tags pointing at a commit.

 `git push --tags` to push tags to remote repository.